Other IET Awards

 Technician of the Year

 We welcome applications from Technicians from the engineering, technology or education support sectors around the world.
+United Kingdom MOD civil servants are welcome to apply for this award.

 Armed Forces Technician of the Year

-For each award the prize will consist of a certificate, a trophy, £1,000 cash and two years free membership of the IET including technician professional registration fees, if the winner is not already professionally registered ICTTech or EngTech.
+For each award the prize will consist of a certificate, trophy, £1,000 cash and two years free membership of the IET including technician professional registration fees, if the winner is not already professionally registered ICTTech or EngTech.

 How to apply